corrode/corrode.github.io/content/blog/simple/index.md

 That works.
 But do you see how the complexity goes up?

-But in the background it monomorphizes the function for each type that implements `AsRef<str>`.
+Behind the scenes, it monomorphizes the function for each type that implements `AsRef<str>`.

 That means that if we pass a `String` and a `&str`, we get two copies of that function.
 That means longer compile times and larger binaries.